 Professor Ortega On The History Graduate Program

-Meet Professor Steve Ortega, Associate Professor and Director of the History Graduate Program!
+Meet Professor Steve Ortega, Associate Professor of History!

 What do you teach in the graduate program at Simmons?

 I teach three graduate classes: 9/11 Narratives, Encounters: Contact, Connections and Conflict, and Collective Memory.
 The first two classes look to understand East/West contact within a comprehensive framework and seek to break down barriers between parts of the world that are thought to be fundamentally different from a cultural standpoint.
 While 9/11 Narratives examines contemporary issues related to the events of September 11, 2001 in New York, Pennsylvania, and Washington, D.C., the Encounters course covers many types of cross-cultural contact from the pre-modern period to the present, including Marco Polo’s and Ibn Batutta’s travels and novels such as Orhan Pamuk’s Snow.
 I co-teach the Collective Memory class with Jeannette Bastian from our School of Library and Information Science.
 The course examines different ways that societies or groups of people understand the past.
 It’s a lot of fun to teach because Jeannette and I approach topics from different disciplinary perspectives.

 What are your areas of academic and research interest?